 4229 US-150 W, Paoli, IN 47454

 Wilstem Wildlife Park is a one-of-a-kind fall light experience.
-The Fall Festival of Lights operates daily through October 22 and again on October 28 & 29.
-This drive-thru experience begins at dusk and costs $25 per vehicle.
+The Fall Festival of Lights operates on select days throughout October.
+This drive-thru experience begins at dusk.
 Please note that this event does not include any animal encounters.

 Fort Wayne Children’s Zoo